The following information can answer some of the initial questions you have if you are exploring the field of school nursing.

 You should also explore school nursing in your area to determine if there are any unique requirements.

 What do school nurses do?

-- The Role of the School Nurse in Providing School Health Services
+- School Nurse Role in Electronic School Health Records

 Who hires school nurses?